Using the Time Value of Money for Financial Planning

 Lester points out another area where the time value of money applies.
 That’s in the area of retirement planning.
 Suppose that you expect to retire in 20 years.
 You know that prices will rise before then.
 But can you estimate by how much?

 A quick and easy way to answer that question is to use the rule of 72.
 The formula is easy.
-The number of years in the future times the interest rate you expect equals 72.
+The number of years in the future times the inflation rate you expect equals 72.
 That’s how long it will take for prices to double.

 Let’s look at an example.
 You want to know how long it will take prices to double if inflation is 6%.
 A little algebra tells us that you divide 72 by 6.
 Prices will double in 12 years.
 So, if you expect to retire in 20 years and inflation is 6%, prices will be nearly four times higher when you retire. ($1 x 2 = $2 in 12 years.
 That $2 x 2 = $4 the next 12 years.
 Or four times in 24 years)

-If you play with the formula, you’ll find that the rate of interest you choose makes a big difference in the results.
+If you play with the formula, you’ll find that the rate of inflation you choose makes a big difference in the results.
 For instance, 3% inflation would mean prices would double every 24 years — quite a difference compared to going up four times in the same amount of time.

 You may want to get more precise than our little formula will allow.
 For that, you’ll need something called a financial function calculator.
 It will do much more than the time value of money, but it’s easy enough to learn how to use it for time-value questions.
 And, they’re not expensive.